Anaid0616/Cross-Course-Design-HTML-CSS-Project/README.md

 ---

 ## **Project Goals**
-***Design an Interactive Prototype:*** Using Figma to create a high-fidelity design for the website.
+***1. Design an Interactive Prototype:*** Using Figma to create a high-fidelity design for the website.

-***Develop a Responsive and Accessible Site:*** Implementing the design using semantic HTML and modular CSS.
+***2. Develop a Responsive and Accessible Site:*** Implementing the design using semantic HTML and modular CSS.

-***Integrate JavaScript for Dynamic Interactions:*** Fetch data from an API, display products, and create a working shopping cart and checkout system.
+***3. Integrate JavaScript for Dynamic Interactions:*** Fetch data from an API, display products, and create a working shopping cart and checkout system.

 ---